benhamilton/benhamilton.github.io/now.md

 Current Projects:

-- Project implementing [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a national clothing company in Australia.
+- Project implementing [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a national healthcare company in Australia.
-- Project migrating a client from Salesforce to [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au).

 Also doing:

 - Helping with some community work in Vanuatu.
-- Touring on a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
-Trying to figure out if I can get another bike... just because.
+- Riding a KTM 250 in Vanuatu, and a Suzuki Bandit 1250 when in Australia.
+- Visiting more islands in the Pacific

 The countries I've visited, in order of first visit are: